leen2211/group3-Coding-Assignment/README.md

 INNER JOIN doctor ON prescription.doctor_id = doctor.doctor_id
 WHERE doctor.doctor_id = 7
 GROUP BY doctor.doctor_name;

-# Guide for Use
-1. For MS Access：
-   open the hospital_database.accdb file directly.
-   Navigate to the Queries section.
-   Double-click on any saved query to run it.

-2. For MySQL：
-   import the hospital_database.sql file using the mysqldump command.
-   Open the SOL_queries.sql file in the appropriate database management tool, select the query you want to execute and run it.

 # Project Contributors
 Shelly - The entity relationship diagram is created, and the structure and fields of the database are planned.